 Cass Scenic Railroad

-On this trip, riders will board one of the oldest engines in continuous service that still runs on its original line.
-Enjoy panoramic views of the Appalachian Mountains as the train climbs to over 4,000 feet above sea level.
-The excursion culminates at the top of Bald Knob, West Virginia’s second-highest peak, overlooking vast wilderness and the giant Robert C. Byrd Green Bank Telescope.
+This 4.5-hour steam train trip gives you panoramic views of the Appalachian Mountains as the train climbs to over 4,000 feet above sea level.
+The 22-mile excursion culminates at the top of Bald Knob, West Virginia’s second-highest peak, overlooking vast wilderness and the giant Robert C. Byrd Green Bank Telescope.
 The windowless, open-air cars lend themselves to making glare-free photos of these amazing views.
 A bagged lunch is included with your ticket.